-- (1) Phase 2a trial to be based on GC4419 safety and tolerability findings in patients with HNC SOM studies. - (2) Phase 1b/2a pilot trial of GC4419 in combination with SBRT is ongoing in patients with LAPC whose tumor cannot be resected.
-We plan to leverage our observations from this trial in LAPC to help develop GC4711 to increase the anti-cancer efficacy of SBRT.
+- (2) Phase 2a trial in patients with lung cancer building on GC4419 safety and tolerability findings in patients with HNC SOM studies. - (3) Observations from our Phase 1b/2a pilot trial of GC4419 in combination with SBRT in patients with LAPC whose tumor cannot be resected will be used to help develop GC4711 to increase the anti-cancer efficacy of SBRT.